SWIFTSIM/swiftsim/doc/RTD/source/Task/adding_your_own_neighbour_loop.rst

 Initially, the engine will need to skip the task that updates the particles.
 If this is the case for your task, you will need to add it in ``engine_skip_force_and_kick``.
-Additionally, the tasks will be marked as 'to be skipped' once they've been executed during a time step, and then re-activated in the next time step if they need to be executed again during this time step.
-This way, all the created tasks can be kept and don't need to be re-created every time step, but instead can just be skipped.
-In order to be un-skipped however, you need to add the unskipping manually to ``engine_do_unskip_mapperi()`` in ``engine_unskip.c``.
+Additionally, the tasks will be marked as 'to be skipped' once they've been executed during a time step, and then reactivated during the next time step if they need to be executed again.
+This way, all the created tasks can be kept and don't need to be recreated every time step.
+In order to be unskipped however, you need to add the unskipping manually to ``engine_do_unskip_mapper()`` in ``engine_unskip.c``.